User experience in medical software projects

 The most recent and highly acclaimed:

-GE Healthcare Edison Design System – Launched in 2020, the system aims to evolve the industry and unify UX across the company GE Healthcare with improved usability and consistency.
-It has won four awards: a Red Dot Award for UI Design, a FastCompany Innovation By Design Award for Graphic Design, and two Design Management Institute Awards.
+To illustrate, GE Healthcare Edison Design System – Launched in 2020, the system aims to evolve the industry and unify UX across the company GE Healthcare with improved usability and consistency.
+Besides, it has won four awards: a Red Dot Award for UI Design, a FastCompany Innovation By Design Award for Graphic Design, and two Design Management Institute Awards.

-Edison Design System is a modern, responsive software design system for healthcare spanning design and code that includes styles, web components, CSS, icons, a custom Sketch toolkit, and detailed best practices on topics like AI and imaging viewers.
-The system replaces four prior systems that had poor readability, usability and low adoption.
-It offers 3 choices of tech stack and 3 themes [2].
+Without a doubt, Edison Design System is a modern, responsive software design system for healthcare.
+Firstly, it spans design and code that includes styles, web components, CSS, icons, a custom Sketch toolkit, and detailed best practices on topics like AI and image viewers.
+Secondly, the system replaces four prior systems that had poor readability, usability and low adoption.
+Thirdly, it offers 3 choices of tech stack and 3 themes [2].

-A UX Toolkit for the Life Sciences Community, by the Life Sciences community
+A UX Toolkit for the Life Sciences Community

 User Experience (UX) practitioners from leading companies in the pharmaceutical, healthcare and scientific software industries – AstraZeneca, Bayer, GSK, MSD, Amgen, EMBL-EBI, Roche, Quattro Research created the UX for Life Sciences Toolkit to enable businesses to adopt UX principles and methods as they develop scientific software. https://uxls.org/ The toolkit comprises UX methods and case studies.

-It is the result of a project initiated in 2017 by Pistoia Alliance – a global, not-for-profit alliance of life science companies, vendors, publishers, and academic groups that work together to lower barriers to innovation in R&D [3].
+It is the result of a project initiated in 2017 by Pistoia Alliance.
+This is a global, not-for-profit alliance of life science companies, vendors, publishers, and academic groups that work together to lower barriers to innovation in R&D [3].

-An attempt to unify the user journey by UX professionals from Google:
+An attempt to unify the user journey by Google:

 Google UX playbook for healthcare.
 Collection of best practices to delight your users.
 Collection of best practices to delight your users.
 The publication is a step by step manual illustrated with real-world cases which aims to expand on the 25 Mobile Design Principles and provide a checklist for improving mobile site experience [4].